 As an employee, you cannot sue your employer for a work related injury.
 If the injury has occurred within the scope of your employment, you must claim your injury through the workers’ compensation system.
 The workers’ compensation system was set up as a form of insurance for both you and your employer.
 The system is looked at as a “no fault system” which means that injuries are viewed as an unavoidable aspect of work relationships and there is no need to prove that your employer or a certain person caused your injury.

+Not technically.
+However, you may have to go in front of the group who hears workers’ compensation claims in North Carolina called the Industrial Commission.
 Workers’ Compensation is a unique area of law.
 Unlike other areas of the law, if you have a workers’ compensation claim you do not go in front of a jury or even a traditional judge.
 The current workers’ compensation laws were developed to keep claims of injured workers out of the court.

 Situations often arise where a potential bankruptcy client is hospitalized, out of town or out of the country, or otherwise unable to sign the necessary paperwork or appear at the necessary court dates for a bankruptcy filing.
 Often, these potential bankruptcy clients have a valid Power of Attorney document allowing a loved one to sign important papers on their behalf.
 The question is, can a loved one use a Power of Attorney to file a bankruptcy on behalf of another person?